donderom/donderom.github.io/content/posts/scaling-effects-in-scala.md

 Task.fromFuture(Future(42)).toIO.to[Task].runToFuture: Future[Int]
 ```

-Horizontal scaling is bidirectional if types are isomorphic and unidirectional otherwise.
+Horizontal scaling is bidirectional if types are isomorphic, and unidirectional otherwise.

 ## Vertical Scaling

-⼐ With ability to abstract over types the next step is to abstract over effects.
+⼐ With ability to abstract over types, the next step is to abstract over effects.

 ***Algebra* is to effect what effect is to type.**